Dear Sgt Shaft:

 -- A member of the Armed Forces who is interred in Arlington National Cemetery as part of a group burial.

-• Additionally the cremated remains of an honorably discharged veteran may be placed in the columbarium.
+* Additionally a veteran's cremated remains of an honorably discharged veteran may be placed in the columbarium.

 Ambassador-at-Large for Global Women's Issues Melanne Verveer and Department of Veterans Affairs' Assistant Secretary for Public and Intergovernmental Affairs L. Tammy Duckworth are among the confirmed speakers at the Sea Service Leadership Association (SSLA)'s 24th Annual Women's Leadership Symposium.
 The symposium will take place March 15-16, 2011, at the Sheraton Hotel and Marina in San Diego, Calif.
 The conference is slated to be one of the largest gatherings of women in uniform nationwide.

 Additional confirmed participants include retired Army Capt.
 Dawn Halfaker, an Iraq war veteran, business leader and U.S. Military Academy at West Point graduate who earned a Purple Heart and Bronze Star following serious injuries at war, and New York Times reporter Elisabeth Bumiller.
 Ms. Bumiller spent time embedded with the Marine female engagement team in the Helmand province of Afghanistan.

 Themed "Connect.
 Empower.
 Succeed," this year's symposium will offer women from all service branches an opportunity to focus on their leadership development while also highlighting the achievements of women leaders on the front lines across the globe.
 In addition to the Marines, Navy and Coast Guard, this year the Army and Air Force are participating partners in the Women's Leadership Symposium, making it truly a joint event.
 Attendees can register at www.sealeader.org until March 14, 2011, as well as find additional conference information.